 19 September 2019

-A number of flights bound for Johor and Singapore were cancelled today due to the haze, as the air quality in many areas remains at unhealthy levels.
+A number of south-bound flights for Johor and Singapore were cancelled today due to the haze, as the air quality in many areas remains at unhealthy levels.

 According to Bernama, flights from the Sultan Azlan Shah Airport in Ipoh, Perak, to these two destinations were cancelled.